- What is BAM?

 - Can a potential buyer post bids?

-BAM is a unique and essential marketplace for secondary trading of illiquid financial assets.
-A place where professional institutional accredited investors (buyers and sellers) act internally or interact externally: they get help organizing their information and can bid, ask questions, negotiate and find matches for their asset preferences.
+BAM is a unique and essential set of tools for handling -analyzing, understanding and eventually trading- non standard financial assets.
+A place where professional institutional accredited investors act internally or interact externally: they tap into robust machine learning tools to help their organizations understand, organize and deal with their information.
 BAM is not a broker dealer and does not charge a commission on any consummated transaction.
-BAM is focused on generating tremendous cost savings and efficiencies for its clients in finding and negotiating illiquid assets.
+BAM is focused on generating tremendous cost savings and efficiencies for its clients in analyzing, finding and negotiating non standard assets.